 This attitude can translate to your employees.

-“If you're not modeling a culture of learning innovation, it's not going to translate down to your teams,” says Chris.
+“If you're not modeling a culture of learning innovation, it's not going to translate to your teams,” says Chris.
 “And you end up with a stagnant workforce that isn't innovating.
 You're probably going to have above-market churn, you're going to have low employee satisfaction, and you're not going to be driving profitability as a result.”

 MBA graduates make ideal candidates for acquisition entrepreneurship.